michaelsachs/GlobalAnalysis.jl/docs/src/import.md

 - If `path` points to a folder, all .csv files contained in it are imported
 - If `path` points to a .csv file, only this file is imported

-In both cases, `importData` returns a [StructArray](https://juliaarrays.github.io/StructArrays.jl/stable/), containing one or more elements depending on how many .csv files were imported, which can be accessed as follows:
+In both cases, `importData` returns a [StructArray](https://juliaarrays.github.io/StructArrays.jl/stable/), containing one or more elements depending on how many .csv files were imported.
+The imported data can be accessed as follows:

 ```julia
 # define .csv file containing experimental data